protobufjs/protobuf.js/README.md

 Structure
 ---------
-The library exports the `protobuf` namespace with the following members:
+The library exports a flat `protobuf` namespace with the following members, ordered by category:

 ### Parser